 Our Constitution and Uniform Civil code

-The Indian constitution has a provision for Uniform Civil Code in Article 44 as a Directive Principle of State Policy which states that , the state shall endeavour to all citizens a uniform civil code throughout territory of India.
+The Indian constitution has a provision for Uniform Civil Code in Article 44 as a Directive Principle of State Policy which states that the state shall endeavor to all citizens a uniform civil code throughout the territory of India.

 Advantages of Uniform Civil code

 The formation of UCC will boost the national integrity.
-Even though our country have diverse cultural values, a unified personal law irrespective of gender , caste, creed etc will boost the national unity.
+Even though our country has diverse cultural values, a unified personal law irrespective of gender, caste, creed etc will boost the national unity.

 - Cornerstone of secularism

 The preamble of our constitution clearly states that India is a sovereign, socialist, secular state.
 But it is high time to think that whether the citizens of India will enjoy real secularism without the implementation of UCC.
 Even after decades of independence also different personal laws are in existence for different religions.